kindone/cppproptest/doc/Combinators.md

 * `nonNegative<INT_TYPE>(max)`: : generates zero or a positive integer up to `max`(inclusive)

 ### Selecting from values

+You may want to random choose from specific list of values.

 * `elementOf<T>(val1, ..., valN)`: generates a type `T` from multiple values for type `T`, by choosing one of the values randomly
 	```cpp